DominikHrdonka/Horror_text_game/README.md

 #
 #
 # NOTES ON WHAT YET NEEDS TO BE DONE:::::
-#  - refactor the dialogue by using dictionary of dictionaries
-# - FINISH THE DIALOGUE!!!!
 #
-#
+# - debug the ending of the first dialogue
+# - add the dialogue branch about getting the code
+# - finish the dictionary of choices for refactoring
 #
 #
 #